kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

 - Test x: Valid EID for each Sex (deferred)
   - formulating these tests without a way of constructing an EID from its parts is hard -> new test & deferred
 - Test 7: construct EID from parts
+  - observation: the many possibilities for invalid input are overwhelming
+    - when using individual numbers, string formatting would be necessary to construct full EID
+    - when using individual strings, non-numeric input would need to be handled
+    - idea: break down eid in parts that can validate themselves?
+    - idea: don't validate individual inputs?
+    - => try string-formatting individual numbers
+  - do all valid EIDs end up having 8 digits with my representation?
+    - new fuzz test
+    - i think so, as sex can't be 0 and other parts are padded
+  - will things crash unexpectedly with invalid EIDs?
+    - new fuzz test

 - Open tests:
   - Valid EID for each Sex